avtnguyen/Oil-Spill-Detection-ML-Model/README.md

 <img src="https://github.com/avtnguyen/Oil-Spill-Detection-ML-Model/blob/main/Label_distribution.png">

-2. Feature selection: I performed feature selection based on the univariate statistical tests by computing the ANOVA F-value betwen the numerical features (e.g., f_1, f_2...) and the label target.
+**2. Feature selection:** I performed feature selection based on the univariate statistical tests by computing the ANOVA F-value betwen the numerical features (e.g., f_1, f_2...) and the label target.
 The new dataset includes the most 25 features and f_46 because it is a categorical feature.

-3. Splitting the dataset to train, test sets based on the following specifications: Train size: 75%, test size: 25%, stratifying based on the y label  to ensure that both the train and test sets have the same class proportion similar to the original dataset.
+**3. Splitting the dataset** to train test sets based on the following specifications: Train size: 75%, test size: 25%, stratifying based on the y label  to ensure that both the train and test sets have the same class proportion similar to the original dataset.
 After that, I normalized both train and test datasets using the StandardScaller() to remove the mean and scaling to unit variance.

-4. Data augmentation: Since the dataset is highly imbalanced, i implemented multiple data augmentation techniques to improve the quality of the dataset based on the following algorithms:
+**4. Data augmentation**: Since the dataset is highly imbalanced, i implemented multiple data augmentation techniques to improve the quality of the dataset based on the following algorithms:

 * Synthetic Minority Oversampling Technique(SMOTE): The sample in minority class is first selected randomly and its k nearest minority class neighbors are found based on the K-nearest neighbors algorithm.
 The synthetic data is generated between two instances in feature space.
 * Adaptive Synthetic Sampling (ADASYN): The synthetic data for minority class is generated based on the desnity distribution of the minority class.
 Specifically, more data is created in area with low density of minority class and less data is generated in area with high density of minority example